globalCOAL NEWC Index Methodology v.1j

 Where globalCOAL proposes to make any change to the Index Methodology that the Compliance Committee considers to be material, it shall:

-- Notify Market Members of its intention to change the Index Methodology, the change proposed, the rationale for the change and the date from which the change would apply;
+- Notify Market Members, Relevant Exchanges and Subscribers of its intention to change the index methodology, the change proposed, the rationale for the change and the date from which the change would apply;

-- Invite Market Members to submit comments to globalCOAL on the proposed change;
+- Invite Market Members, Relevant Exchanges and Subscribers to submit comments to globalCOAL on the proposed change within a consultation period lasting a minimum of three weeks;

-- Make public a summary of any comments received from Market Members and a summary of globalCOAL's response except where a comment is likely to reveal the identity of a Market Member who has requested confidentiality.
+- Make public a summary of any comments received from Market Members, Relevant Exchanges and Subscribers and a summary of globalCOAL's response except where a comment is likely to reveal the identity of a respondent who has requested confidentiality.

-Prior to making a material change to the Index Methodology, Market Members will be notified of the change by email, and an updated methodology will be published on www.globalcoal.com.
+Prior to making a material change to the Index Methodology, globalCOAL will notify Market Members, Relevant Exchanges and Subscribers by email, and an updated methodology will be published on www.globalcoal.com.

-globalCOAL will consider amending or ceasing the Index if it is no longer representative of the underlying market or the required volume of underlying inputs cannot be ensured.
-Prior to taking any such action, gloalCOAL will consider the impact on forward positions and open interest, and consult the market as required.
+globalCOAL will consider amending or ceasing the Index if it is no longer representative of the underlying market or an adequate volume of underlying inputs cannot be ensured.
+An amendment or cessation of the Index may impact the financial instruments that reference the Index.
+Prior to taking any such action, globalCOAL will consider the impact on forward positions and open interest, and consult the market as required.

 8. Industry Comments